Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing

-At face value, it may seem that building confidence intervals for the optimal policy value should be strictly easier than learning a good policy.
-However, this is generally not the case.
-The optimal policy value functional, which is defined as a maximum over an infinite class of treatment policies, is non-differentiable.
-Even in the binary treatment setting, the optimal policy value, which can be re-written in terms of the outcome regression $Q^\ast(a, x) = \E[Y \mid X = x, A = a]$ as
+At first glance, because $V^\ast$ is just a scalar value, it may appear that estimating $V^\ast$ should be easier than learning a good individualized treatment policy $\pi(X)$.
+However, because the target estimand $V^\ast$ is \textit{irregular}, standard approaches for constructing confidence intervals fail to give valid coverage.
+In more detail, under standard causal assumptions, $V^\ast$ can be re-written in terms of the outcome regression (i.e.\ Q-function) $Q^\ast(a, x) = \E[Y \mid X = x, A = a]$ as

-still involves a non-differentiable maximum.
-Standard semi-parametric theory, which forms the backbone for doubly-robust and de-biased machine learning approaches to functional estimation, requires the Gateaux differentiability of the target functional, and thus breaks down when there are non-responders to treatment --- that is when $\P(Q^\ast(1, X) = Q^\ast(0, X)) > 0$.
-To address this, researchers have needed to develop analyses that are tailor-made for this specific problem instance.